Develop vital technological innovations for healthcare.

 Below you find a list of educational programmes which are (closely) related to Biomedical Technology.

-In the Dutch-taught Bachelor of Applied Physics, you will learn to understand the fundamental laws of nature and apply them in innovative technologies and sustainable solutions.
+Learn to understand the fundamental laws of nature and apply them in innovative technologies and sustainable solutions in this Dutch-taught Bachelor’s.

 In this unique programme, you will study Creative Technology in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which the UT is renowned.

-This three-year English-taught Bachelor’s will equip you to combine creativity with technology and engineering to design or improve products, services and systems for various end-users.
+Combine your creativity with technology and engineering to design and improve products, services, and systems for different target groups.

 In this unique programme, you will study Mechanical Engineering in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which UT is renowned.